 These practices have fractured our industry, contributing to the delegitimization that makes it all too easy for legislators to dismiss us and deregulate our professions.
 So, I’ll ask you again—WHERE IS YOUR OUTRAGE?

 Professionals, if you want to see change happen in the industry, make criminal salon owners scared of you.
 Terrify them with your education and your fearlessness.
-Refuse their job offers, challenge their illegal practices, hold them accountable by filing reports, and let them see what happens to exploitative business owners who steal from and abuse beauty professionals by sharing their shameful actions with the public.
+Refuse their job offers, challenge their illegal practices, hold them accountable by filing reports and sharing their shameful actions with the public.

 Bring these practices out of the shadows and force these owners to explain themselves to their family, friends, and customers.

 We have tried playing nice.
 Change won’t happen on its own.
 We have to make people uncomfortable.
 We have to apply pressure.
 We have to talk to the media, talk to the public, and stop being complicit ourselves.
 Ask questions.
 Demand answers.
-Blow the whistle.
-Stop giving those who victimize you a free pass to walk away without consequence.
+Stop giving those who victimize you a free pass.

 Have you ever filed a complaint against an exploitative salon owner or held them accountable some other way?
 Did you speak to the media (or social media)?
 What happened?
 Tell us about it in the comments!